 What are alternative options to the CarGenerator Product?

 In fact, I have been carrying a simple inverter with alligator clips to use in this fashion for many years.
-Connecting it to the vehicle’s batteries I have run blenders, electric chainsaws lights, and many other tools off-grid when camping over the years.
+Connecting it to the vehicle’s batteries, I have run blenders, electric chainsaw lights, and many other tools off-grid when camping over the years.
 These simple inverters are much more cost-effective than the CarGenerator.

 - 【1000W Pure Sine Wave Inverter】Provides 1000w DC 12volt to AC...